Skip to content

 Images availability

 Quickstart lab includes Nokia SR Linux and Arista cEOS images.
-While Nokia SR Linux is a publicly available image and can be pulled by anyone, its counterpart Arista cEOS images needs to be downloaded by the users first.
+While Nokia SR Linux is a publicly available image and can be pulled by anyone, its counterpart, Arista cEOS image, is not available in a public registry.

 Deploying a lab#

-Now when we know what a basic topology file consists of and sorted out the container image name and node's license file, we can proceed with deploying this lab.
+Now when we know what a basic topology file consists of, refreshed our knowledge on what container image name is and imported cEOS image, we can proceed with deploying this lab.
 To keep things easy and guessable, the command to deploy a lab is called deploy.

 REPOSITORY TAG IMAGE ID CREATED SIZE